nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The `State` message is sent as response to various conditions of the gossip protocol (see §5).
 The `State` message MUST contain a new `conversationID`.
-The `State` message contains a `XOR` value and an `LC`.
+The `State` message contains an `XOR` value and an `LC`.
 The `LC` value MUST equal the highest Lamport Clock value of all transaction references included in the `XOR` calculation.
 If no transactions are present, an all-zero `XOR` and `LC` of 0 is sent.

-This might look exactly like the `Gossip` message, but the type of response is different so it is a different type of message.
+This might look exactly like the `Gossip` message, but the type of response is different, so it is a different type of message.

 #### 6.2.2 IBLT response

 When a peer receives a `State` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
+This is a response type message, so it MUST include the sent `conversationID`.
 The sent `LC` value falls within the bounds of a page.
 The response IBLT MUST be calculated over the transactions leading up to and including that page.
 If the peer's highest Lamport Clock value is lower, it MUST use the IBLT covering the entire DAG.